 I have installed the IPv4 license tools and I am wondering if I need to download and install the IPv6 license tools?

-1. If the license server is up and Windows XP clients can connect to the license server but Windows Vista & Windows 7 clients can't connect to the license server and you have followed the steps here.
+1. If the license server is up but the clients can't connect to the license server and you have followed the steps here.

 2. When you run an the command ipconfig -all on your client computers or the license server and there are references to IPv6 in it.
-Typically, this would be on a Windows Vista or a Windows 7 computer.
+Typically, this would be on a Windows 7/8 computer.

 The typical upgrade process is to install the IPv4 license tools first then run the IPv6 update.
 The workflow is below:

 1. Download and Install the IPv4 license tools

 - Double-click the nlm_ipv4Support_Win##.exe file on your desktop.
 This will extract the NLM.msi file to C:\install\Autodesk\NLMIPv4Support_Win## and start the installer wizard.